6035/sp22/phase-1/README.md

 When `-t parse` is specified, any syntactically incorrect program should be flagged with at least one error message, and the program should exit with a non-zero exit code.
 Multiple error messages may be printed for programs with multiple syntax errors that are amenable to error recovery.
 Given a syntactically valid program, your parser should produce no output, and exit with the value zero (success).
 The exact format for parse error messages is not stipulated.

 ## Additional Notes
-In the past we used to allow the use of a parser generator.
-However, this year you should write a recursive descent parser by hand.
+While you may use a parser generater like ANTLR(java/scala) or YACC (go), we strongly encourage you to write a recursive descent parser by hand.

 One reason for this is that it will be a good learning experience, and you'll get to have a more intimate understanding of parsers and languages in general.
 In fact, many modern parsers (including the one used by GCC!) use recursive descent since it's a lot more powerful than parser generators.